marklister/product-collections/README.md

 ####Parsing additional types
 To parse additional types (like dates) simply provide a converter as an implicit parameter.
 See the examples.

+####Field parse errors
+To recover from field parse errors you provide a converter from String to Option[T].
+See the examples.

 ###Examples

 ####Read Stock prices and calculate moving average